aspectran/aspectran.github.io/_pages/en/docs/aspectow/node-manager.md

 2.  **Dynamic Generation (Gateway Mode)**: Generates a **UUID-based unique ID** dynamically to prevent collisions during autoscaling.
 3.  **Default (Direct Mode)**: Defaults to fixed `node1`.

-## 5. Redis Dynamic Metadata Management & Automatic Cleanup (GC)
+## 5. Redis Dynamic Metadata Management, Self-Healing & Automatic Cleanup (GC)

 In Gateway mode, a dynamic metadata management and Garbage Collection (GC) system powered by Redis ensures that management dashboards always reflect the latest cluster topology, even as nodes dynamically launch or terminate:

-*   **Automatic Metadata Registration**: Upon startup, each node immediately registers its cluster and group info, detailed specifications, application hierarchy (`Group` $\rightarrow$ `Node` $\rightarrow$ `App`), and telemetry metric definitions in the central Redis store.
+*   **Automatic Metadata Registration & Self-Healing**: Upon startup, each node immediately registers its cluster and group info, detailed specifications, application hierarchy (`Group` $\rightarrow$ `Node` $\rightarrow$ `App`), and telemetry metric definitions in the central Redis store.
+If a node is temporarily evicted due to GC pauses or network jitter and subsequently reconnects, `NodeRegistryListener` guarantees seamless self-healing by re-registering application and node metadata automatically in Redis.
 *   **Real-time Topology Construction**: The management Console dynamically builds and visualizes the complete cluster hierarchy and active node list on the dashboard using the metadata aggregated in Redis.
-*   **Automatic Cleanup (GC)**: When a node terminates gracefully, crashes, or is removed during a scale-in event, the Pulse monitoring mechanism detects signal expiration.
-After a designated timeout, stale node metadata is automatically purged from Redis to prevent memory leaks and false alerts.
+*   **Separation of Concerns & Automatic Cleanup**: `NodeRegistry` exclusively governs node and group membership.
+When a node terminates gracefully or is evicted after the zombie timeout (default 60 seconds) expires, orphaned groups with no remaining active nodes are automatically purged from Redis.
+Application and domain metadata lifecycles are autonomously handled by their respective subscribing components (such as AppMon) via `NodeRegistryListener`.

 ## 6. Configuration Examples & XML Rules